Chapter 20 – Yu: The Secret of Gaudium

 Lisa and Yu follow Ai, and Lisa senses something strange in the energy of the region.
 It seems the only living thing for miles are more Cactuars, which Ai finds in a nearby hole in the ground.
 Thankfully, Lisa manages to calm everyone down, and after the commercial break, we learn that Fungo can speak Cactuar.
 Since they now know what the little creatures are called, everyone in the cast makes up their own pronunciation of the word.
 Fungo says it correctly, “cac-twar,” while Ai says it the way I find most English speakers – including me – want to pronounce it: “cac-tawr.”

 Fungo says that the Cactuar used to have a city here, but they lost it to “the wandering sea.”
 Knave is so moved by the Cactuar’s plight that he promises to defeat the wandering sea (he then tries to shake one of their hands), and Cid starts looking for the sea, rationalizing that it’s not just a nice thing to do, but is arguably the objective of the puzzle cube.
-The Cactuar have a plan, but it’s not going to be easy to do it: they want to dig a giant hole to trap it, and… well… they’re one foot tall with no real hands.
+The Cactuar have a plan, but it’s not going to be easy to do it: they want to dig a giant hole to trap the wandering sea, and… well… they’re one foot tall with no real hands.
 Cid decides to deploy some digging equipment (or at least, that’s what I think they are, it’s possible they’re water-related, given how he ends up using them), and the Cactuar try to help, which, uh… doesn’t go well.

 Meanwhile, Lisa is sensing the wandering sea coming close, and identifies them as the souls of those lost at sea, now in the form of a giant, amalgam, water-ghost.
 Not long after, the creature appears, essentially an autonomous tidal wave in the middle of the desert!
 The Comodeen try to stop it with a bomb filled with “drying agents,” but the Comodeen are good for nothing, so you probably aren’t surprised when this fails to work.
 Lisa’s Kigen Arts are just as useless, as are Cid’s robots.
 I don’t know why this cast even tries any longer.
 Kaze, you do it.